shapelets/khiva-python/docs/text/quick_start.rst

 |8|8.00   |
 +-+-------+

-Now let’s dive into the asynchronous usage of the library.
+Now, let's dive into the asynchronous usage of the library.
 Khiva library provides us several time series analysis functionalities which include features extraction, time-series re-dimension, distance calculations, motifs and discords detection, tools for similarity study, statistical parameters extraction or time series normalization.

 All these functionalities can be concatenated to improve the performance, so you can get the data just in the moment that you do not use the functions of this library: